symphonyoss/App-Integrations-Github/README.md

 ## How it works
 As the GitHub admin of a repository, you can configure a WebHook to post messages to a URL you generate in the GitHub WebHook Application to start receiving notifications for the supported events.
 As of the current version, one must set the WebHook Content type to application/json, as shown below:

+## Using a custom trust store
+GitHub integration connects to the GitHub service to retrieve information about GitHub users.

 ![Selecting content type](src/docs/sample/sample_webhook_content_type.png)

 ## What formats and events it supports and what it produces